ddovod/.emacs.d/elpa/dired+-readme.txt

  `Dired+' provides several enhancements regarding image files.
  Most of these require standard library `image-dired.el'.
-One of them, command `diredp-do-display-images', which displays all of the marked image files, requires library `image-file.el'.
+One of them, command `diredp-do-display-images', which displays all of the marked image files, requires standard library `image-file.el'.

  `Dired+' loads these libraries automatically, if available, which means an Emacs version that supports image display (Emacs 22 or